 EuroDreams

-EuroDreams is jointly organised by the same national lotteries that operate EuroMillions, so you can buy tickets from all the same countries or online.
+EuroDreams is jointly organised by the same national lotteries that operate EuroMillions, so you can buy tickets from most of the same countries or online.

-Play the annuity lottery from the UK, France, Spain, Austria, Belgium, Portugal, Ireland, Switzerland or Luxembourg.
+Play the annuity lottery from France, Spain, Austria, Belgium, Portugal, Ireland, Switzerland or Luxembourg.
 It costs €2.50 per play.
+The UK does not participate at the current time.

 About EuroDreams